djalbat/yapp/README.md

 import { Element } from "easy";

 const rootDiv = new Element("div#root"),
-      yapp =
+      yapp = ... ;

-        ...

-      ;

 rootDiv.mount(yapp);
 ```
-Yapp takes some additional parameters, namely `language`, `Plugin` and `options`.
+Yapp takes some additional, optional parameters, namely `language`, `Plugin` and `options`.
 These can be passed as arguments to the `fromContent(...)` factory method or as attributes in the JSX.
 Intermediate arguments can be left as falsey when passing the latter arguments to the `fromContent(...)` factory method.
 For example:

 ```
 const language = "json",
       options = {
         ...
       },
-      yapp = Yapp.fromContent(`

-        ...

-      `, language, null, options);
+      yapp = Yapp.fromContent(` ... `, language, null, options);
 ```

 Yapp is not editable by default.
 If you want to make it editable and optionally supply it with a callback function to be invoked whenever its content changes, you can do via the options object: